What is DEI and How Do You Create a DEI Survey?

 DEI stands for Diversity, Equity, and Inclusion.
 These three ideals capture the culture of organizations that manage a diverse workforce and strive to provide the opportunity for everyone to succeed and participate regardless of background.
 Here’s the breakdown of each part.

-- Diversity is the “checkbox” part of the equation.
-It simply means that the organization has a wide variety of diverse individuals working for them.
+• Diversity is the “checkbox” part of the equation.
+It simply means that the organization has a wide variety of diverse individuals working for it.
 This may include diversity based on gender, race, ethnicity, religion, nationality, education, marital status, sexual orientation, disability, socioeconomic status, and so on.
+Examples include cultural diversity, gender diversity, and disability status.
+Sexual identity is also a valued aspect of diversity that organizations should recognize and support.

-- Equity shows that the organization offers opportunity for everyone and is fair in its treatment of each individual.
+• Equity shows that the organization offers opportunities for everyone and is fair in its treatment of each individual.
 Unlike equality, which insists everyone is treated the same, equity recognizes differences and the fact that advantages and barriers exist; it acknowledges that different people have different needs.
+Achieving true equity in the workplace requires attention to pay equity and a fair promotion and evaluation process, ensuring that all employees have equal access to advancement and compensation.

 While many companies tout their diverse hiring practices, studies suggest that many business leaders are unable or unwilling to recognize that diversity challenges continue to exist in their organizations.
 A global, multi-year, cross-industry Diversity & Inclusion Benchmarking Survey commissioned by PwC shows that in North America, companies are slow and rank low when it comes to DEI.